35 Easy RV Meals: Mastering the Art of Cooking on Wheels | The Roving Foleys

 I use my crockpot on a regular basis.
 If you have never cooked in an RV before or are nervous about trying it out, I suggest starting off with a crockpot.
 It is basically foolproof and easy to clean up afterwards!

 Crockpots are great for cooking everything from chili to chicken noodle soup.
 You could even make awesome Bar B Que Ribs!
 It is so easy to toss your ingredients in, and set the timer.
-SO many delicious meals that take so little time.
+SO many delicious camping meals that take so little time.

 I love that you can be out exploring all day and then come back to your campsite/RV and still have a yummy meal ready to eat.